 Range & Habitat: The native American Bittersweet occurs occasionally in most counties of Illinois.
 It is less common than formerly because of overcollection of the fruiting branches, which were used for decorative purposes during the holidays.
 Habitats include rocky upland woodlands, sandy woodlands, typical savannas and sandy savannas, thickets, partially shaded banks along rivers, woodland edges along roadsides, limestone glades, fence rows, and sand dunes along Lake Michigan that are beginning to revegetate.
 Disturbance from fire and other causes are beneficial in wooded areas if they reduce dense shade from the overhead canopy.

-Faunal Associations: The flowers attract Halictid, Plasterer, Andrenid, and Mason bees, which suck nectar and collect pollen.
+Faunal Associations: The flowers attract Halictid, plasterer (Colletes spp.), Andrenid, and mason bees, which suck nectar and collect pollen.
 Other occasional visitors of the flowers include ants and wasps (which suck nectar), and beetles (which probably feed on pollen).
 The caterpillars of the moth, Pleuroprucha insulsaria (Common Tan Wave), feed on the flowers.
 Upland gamebirds that eat the seeds or buds include the Ruffed Grouse, Ring-Necked Pheasant, Bobwhite, and Wild Turkey.
 Fox Squirrels and some songbirds eat the seeds to a limited extent (including the Robin and Eastern Bluebird).
 The foliage and stems are an attractive source of food to various mammalian herbivores, including the Cottontail Rabbit, White-Tailed Deer, and cattle.

 Photographic Location: An oak savanna at the Prospect Cemetery Prairie in Ford County, Illinois.